Mahboob-A/Algocode/README.md

 ##### Step 01

 Write your solution for the problem you have chosen in `C++`, as currently `C++` is supported.
 Now, you have to convert it into `JSON` format.
 As the Algocode does not have client till now, to share data to the backend services, you need to convert it into `JSON`.
-Here's how you can convert the code in `JSON` in python.
+Here's how you can convert the code in `JSON` in `python`.

 ```
 import json